Mihonarium/food_order_agent/README.md

 ## How to use

-I integrated this into my Home Assistant:
+I integrated this into my Home Assistant (which means that anyone smart with access to my Home Assistant server could in principle take over my Deliveroo account):

 `configuration.yaml`:
 ```rest_command: